robderon/WebApplicationArchitectures/WAA-project-2021.md

 # Web Application Architectures Project 2021

-Below is a list of 5 Web projects of different nature and size.
-Choose the Assignements you prefer WITHIN A LIMIT OF 25 POINTS.
-You don't need to make them all, they can be done separately.
+Below is a list of 4 Web projects of different nature and size.
+Assignements must be done separately, except Assignements 1 & 2 that you can submit using a single URL.
 The maximum score for each Assignement is given.
 The more you do, the more points you can get.
+Choose the Assignements you prefer WITHIN A LIMIT OF 25 POINTS.
+If you have more than 20 points after grading, your final note will be 20.

 This project is individual and can't be done in pairs or groups.